-Under state law, school personnel may not use resources provided for educational purposes for their own personal use.
+Under state law, school personnel may not use resources provided for educational purposes for their own use.
 This would be regarded as a misuse of public funds, or a "gift of public funds."
 For example, staff members cannot use school equipment without charge to teach a course under the auspices of another school unless the district is reimbursed.
-As another example, a staff member may not borrow district-owned chairs to use at a family wedding.